My name is Stefan Winkler, a software engineer and web developer with a diploma in information sciences and I currently live and work in Berlin.

 Since the beginning of 2016 I also started creating single-page web applications via modern frontend frameworks / libraries ( so far I've worked with React, VueJS, Angular and Svelte).

-As it turned out, that assessment was correct and working with these technologies ultimately led to me joining my current part-time employer, where my main focus is currently on frontend development for large-scale single-page applications at enterprise level.
+As it turned out, that assessment was correct and working with these technologies ultimately led to me joining my current part-time employer, where my main focus is currently on frontend development for large-scale single-page applications at the enterprise level.

 Skills and Experience